Xearta/rails-appointment-tracker/README.md

 # Rails Appointment Tracker App

-This is a small Sinatra application that allows a user (Physician) to create and maintain appointments with their 'Patients'.
+This is a small Rails application that allows a user (Physician) to create and maintain appointments with their 'Patients'.
 You can create as many users, patients, or appointments are you would like.

 This application allows you to create users through `Devise` or by 3rd party through **GitHub**.

+This application uses Rails as a back-end with ERB files for the views.

 **This project is not intended for professional usage.**